-- a) If you have been awarded credit for a module, you are not allowed to repeat study of that module unless your qualification includes a module with a specified progression performance standard. - b) If, for your qualification, you must achieve a specified progression performance standard in a specified module before you are permitted to enrol on a module in a higher Stage, and you have been awarded credit for the specified module at a grade which is below the specified performance standard, you may repeat that module subject to meeting ALL of the following conditions: - (i) You were registered for the relevant qualification on the final deferral date for the module presentation in which you first studied that module and have remained registered for that qualification up to the start date of any presentation in which you repeat that module; and - (ii) The module for which credit has been awarded, or a designated replacement module, is available for study to be repeated; and - (iii) You repeat study of the module within the two academic years following the first attempt at the module; and
+- a) If you have been awarded credit for a module, you are not allowed to repeat study of that module unless your qualification includes a module with a specified progression performance standard. - b) If, for your qualification, you must achieve a specified progression performance standard in a specified module before you are permitted to enrol on a module at a higher Stage, and you have been awarded credit for the specified module at a grade which is below the specified performance standard, you may repeat that module, subject to meeting ALL of the following conditions:

-Version number: 1.2 Approved by: Delegate, Director Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 2.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2022 Date for review: March 2023

-- (iv) You are otherwise eligible under Section C4 and D2 of these regulations to enrol on the relevant module. - c) If you are permitted to repeat study of a module under this regulation and you do not achieve the specified performance standard within the following two academic years you may not repeat the module again and your registration for the qualification may be cancelled.
+- (i) You were registered for the relevant qualification on the final deferral date for the module presentation in which you first studied that module, and have remained registered for that qualification up to the start date of any presentation in which you repeat that module; and - (ii) The module for which credit has been awarded, or a designated replacement module, is available for study to be repeated; and - (iii) You repeat study of the module within the two academic years following the first attempt at the module; and - (iv) You are otherwise eligible under Section C4 and D2 of these regulations to enrol on the relevant module. - c) If you are permitted to repeat study of a module under this regulation and you do not achieve the specified performance standard within the following two academic years, you may not repeat the module again and your registration for the qualification may be cancelled.